Bowling Party Hero Banner

 Image Source

 Dean Village in Edinburgh is like a fairytale come to life.
-The quaint, picturesque buildings and babbling brook make it the perfect spot for a summer day trip.
+The quaint, picturesque buildings and babbling brook make it the perfect spot for a day trip.
 You'll feel like you've been transported to a different time and place, where the pace of life is slower and the worries of the world just melt away.

 As you stroll through the village, you'll be greeted by friendly locals who are more than happy to share the history and stories of this charming little pocket of the city.
 And if you're lucky, you might even catch a glimpse of the elusive Dean Village unicorn, which is said to roam the streets at dusk.